P6-Cambridge-SysBiol-Student/leaf_growth_simulation/README.md

-# FRAPC
+# LeafSim

-Elementary FRAP simulation built in C using GLFW
+Elementary leaf simulation built in C using GLFW
+Based on FRAPc by Francois Nedelec

-## Build
+## How to Build

+Make sure the terminal is in the leafsim directory

 ```
 mkdir build